UAE divorce timeline: a calendar and hourglass beside legal documents on a desk

 Concerned About How Long Your Case Will Take?

-An experienced UAE divorce lawyer can give you a realistic timeline for your specific situation after reviewing the facts — and identify any steps you can take now to avoid delays.
-Initial consultations are typically 30–60 minutes.
+An experienced UAE divorce lawyer can give you a realistic timeline for your specific situation after reviewing the facts, and identify any steps you can take now to avoid delays.
+Initial consultations are typically 30 to 60 minutes.

 Get Free Legal Advice Today